fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **openSUSE** is a continuation of the SUSE Linux distribution developed by a group of German computer science students and first released in March 1994.
-Like OpenMandriva Lx, it comes into separate editions &mdash; one, Leap, that features a fixed release model and another, Tumbleweed, that features a rolling release model. openSUSE adopted its two editions in 2014,~~~<sup><a href="#footnote-13">13</a></sup>~~~ whereas OpenMandriva Lx adopted this two edition approach around 2023.~~~<sup><a href="#footnote-12">12</a></sup>~~~ One notable feature of openSUSE is that, by default, it uses [Btrfs](https://en.wikipedia.org/wiki/Btrfs) as its root file system.
+Like OpenMandriva Lx, it comes into separate editions &mdash; one, Leap, that features a fixed release model and another, Tumbleweed, that features a rolling release model. openSUSE adopted its two editions in 2014,~~~<sup><a href="#footnote-13">13</a></sup>~~~ whereas OpenMandriva Lx adopted this two edition approach around 2023.~~~<sup><a href="#footnote-12">12</a></sup>~~~

+One notable feature of openSUSE is that, by default, it uses [Btrfs](https://en.wikipedia.org/wiki/Btrfs) as its root file system.
 It is used as it allows for easier snapshots to backup the root file system.
+In my experience, this is more of a curse than a blessing, as I tend to find that openSUSE with a Btrfs root file system becomes unbootable within about a fortnight for me, at least.
+This is even when I keep on top of the snapshots, delete the old ones and keep an eye on my disk usage using Btrfs' own tools (as the Linux command-line tool `df` is not accurate in measuring file system usage when it is a Btrfs file system).
 It also uses [XFS](https://en.wikipedia.org/wiki/XFS) as its default home file system.

+I would recommend openSUSE to intermediate to advanced users that like RPM packaging and may need obscure pieces of software.
+In theory, it could be used by a beginner, but I personally think that a beginner would likely really struggle with Btrfs.
+This is obviously a problem for openSUSE given it is the default root file system of the distribution.
+Either they would struggle to keep on top of the snapshots and preventing them from using up their entire root file system, or they may experience an issue like that one I previously mentioned.

 # PCLinuxOS
 ~~~